 Teaching teenagers requires a lot of creativity.
 Teaching is an art form that takes years to master.
 I've learned the most by listening to people with real classroom experience.
 We're not in the trenches, we're on the shoreline, gazing at a limitless horizon.

 Teacher's Workshop started with a simple idea: listen to the expertise of people in your content area.
 Take an in-depth look at the philosophy and thinking that goes into curriculum and pedagogy.
 Stories and experiences from the classroom will renew your love of teaching literature.

 Experience practical and relevant professional development that focuses on the teaching of literature.
 Learn how to inspire your students to love reading and the study of literature.
 My courses cover topics relevant to the day-to-day challenges of high school English teachers.

-Register here to pay and sign up online for the course and see course dates, or you may pay with a $85 check made out to Teacher's Workshop, LLC.
+You may pay with an $125 check made out to Teacher's Workshop, LLC.
 Our mailing address is: Teacher's Workshop PO Box 1284 Mt Laurel NJ 08054.
-Include your name, course title and date, and email address.
+Include your name, email address, and course title.

 Most states ask that you seek approval from your supervisor, district, or state department of education.
 Click here for an approval form if your state or district does not provide a form.

 After completing the course, you will receive a certificate of completion for professional development credit hours.
 You'll receive 10 hours for PD for Secondary ELA Teachers and 7 hours for PD for New Secondary ELA Teachers.